darklang/dark/docs/dev-setup/README.md

 - You need to clone the dark repo with the git `core.autocrlf` setting set to `false`.
 You can configure this by running `git config --global core.autocrlf false`.
   If you have already cloned dark, you will need to reclone it.
-- This section of the guide is incomplete.
-Please [create an issue](https://github.com/darklang/dark/issues) if you find something doesn't work.

 ## Building and running for the first time